 System Message Description

 Sys.
 Fan Failed The system fan fails

 Sys.
-Overheat The system overheats
+Overheat The system is overheating

-HDD Overheat The hard drive overheats
+HDD Overheat The drive is overheating

-CPU Overheat The CPU overheats
+CPU Overheat The CPU is overheating

 Network Lost Both LAN 1 and LAN 2 are disconnected in failover or

 load-balancing mode

 LAN1 Lost LAN 1 is disconnected

 LAN2 Lost LAN 2 is disconnected

-HDD Failure The hard drive fails
+HDD Failure The drive failed

 Vol1 Full The volume is full

-HDD Ejected The hard drive is ejected
+HDD Ejected The drive is ejected

+RX#3 HDD Ejected A drive has been ejected from the expansion unit 3.

+M.2 SSD Ejected A M.2 SSD has been ejected and may be defective as

+hot-plugging is not supported for M.2 drives.

+PCIe SSD Ejected A PCIe SSD has been ejected and may be defective as

+hot-plugging is not supported for PCIe devices/

 Vol1 Degraded The volume is in degraded mode

 Vol1 Unmounted The volume is unmounted

 Vol1 Nonactivate The volume is not activated